kamesguen21/encore/README.md

 $ npm link typeof runway easyioc filefetcher
 $ npm link
 ```
 You should now be able to use `npm link encore` in your project, it will symlink encore under `node_modules`.
-My encore-docs-site provides an example. github.com/rm-rf-etc/encore-docs-site

 [![NPM](https://nodei.co/npm/encore.png?compact=true)](https://nodei.co/npm/encore/)